 Like Rock, Social Media allows us to vent and feel connected to a greater whole.
 Like many people my age, I graduated into one of the worst economies in history with a masters and nothing to do with it.
 I have applied to over 150 jobs, attend meet-up groups monthly, but still have not found full-time employment.
 Instead of wallowing in self pity, I decided to put all my time that was not spent working on freelance or searching for full-time into jumping headfirst into Social Media, developing my own blogging collective of people in similar situations.
 I know I am far from the only one in my age group doing this thanks to the connections I’ve made online.

 Neil Young said ‘Hey hey, my my, Rock and Roll will never die’ and I think the same applies to Social Media.
 Sure it will become more and more mainstream, and one day will evolve into a part of everyone’s life.
 I am sure my age-group’s children will be all over it, in fact my feeds are filling with baby pictures at the moment.
 What I find even scarier than this is that this poor children could one day sign up for Facebook with 1,000 pictures of them already.
 You know those embarrassing pictures your mother shows to your friends when they visit?
 Oh boy!

 Just as social media confuses my parents, I am sure these facebook feed babies will find something that confuses my generation.

-If you disagree with anything I said in this episode, please leave a comment below and to you I say relax, its only Social Media, but I like it, like it, yes I do.
+If you disagree with anything I said in this episode, I say relax, its only Social Media, but I like it, like it, yes I do.